mrkhan88/SauceDemo-wdio/readme.txt

-This a demo project for parctice purpose only.
+This a demo project for parctice automation only. we are using javascript with wdio.